zoltanleo/fpc_lazarus_notes/README_ENG.md

 Select the bitness of the processor and the OS.

-*Note*: you can build a crosscompiler for a processor of a different bit capacity on the current platform.
+> *Note*: you can build a crosscompiler for a processor of a different bit capacity on the current platform.
 The main thing to remember is what bit depth you have running fpcupdeluxe (oftthe sware shown on the screenshot collects a 64-bit fpc for Windows, which means that the x32/i386 compiler assembly will be the "cross-platform" for Windows, etc.)

-#### Windows
+#### Windows <a name="crosscompiler_install_win"></a>

 Select `CPU = i386` and ` OS = Windows` respectively, and click "Install compiler".
 Say "Yes" to both dialogues